kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

 -- Removed 13055 rows.
 Query 3 removed 11453 and Query 4 removed 1602
 ```

 Step 8.
-Filter out rides that started and stopped in the same location and had a duration less than 30 seconds
+Filter out rides that started and stopped in the same location and had a duration of less than 30 seconds

 R: